Learn more about:

 What are the next steps for the MAAS Project?

-The NSW Government, through the Create NSW is working with MAAS to deliver the new Powerhouse museum in Parramatta.
+The NSW Government, through the Create NSW is working with MAAS to deliver the new museum in Parramatta.

-An international design competition for the new Powerhouse museum and masterplanning for the surrounding precinct will respond to Parramatta’s location and identity, and enliven community experience.
-The international design competition will open in late 2018.
+An international design competition for the new museum and masterplanning for the surrounding precinct will respond to Parramatta’s location and identity and enliven community experience.
+An international design competition is now underway.

 What is the project timeline for the Parramatta and Ultimo sites?